FelipeGRK/FelipeGRK/README.md

 ### 🏋️ Iron Forge Gym Website
 🔗 https://felipegrk.github.io/GymWebsite/home.html
 **Project Description:**
 The Iron Forge Gym Website is a class project designed to showcase a professional and modern web presence for a local boutique gym.
-It emphasizes a premium fitness experience, catering to individuals who seek high-quality facilities, expert guidance, and a supportive community.

-**Key Features:**
-- **Hero Section with Video Background:** Dynamic video backdrop with a bold call-to-action.
-- **Highlights Section:** Showcases 24/7 access, premium equipment, and expert trainers.
-- **Membership & Passes:** Detailed membership options and short-term passes.
-- **Testimonials Section:** Real member testimonials to build trust.
-- **Location Section:** Embedded Google Map and address details.
-- **Footer:** Links to privacy policy, FAQ, promotional terms, and contact info.
+A practical demonstration of HTML, CSS, and JavaScript skills—simulating a real-world business website focused on user experience, branding, and accessibility.

 **Technical Highlights:**
 - Responsive design for seamless experience across devices.
 - Modern dark theme with red accents, bold typography, and hover effects.
 - Interactive, mobile-friendly navigation menu.
-- Embedded video and Google Maps for interactivity.

-**Purpose:**
-A practical demonstration of HTML, CSS, and JavaScript skills—simulating a real-world business website focused on user experience, branding, and accessibility.

 ---